-On March 21, 2017, the City Council adopted a series of water rate adjustments for the years 2017 to 2021.
-The first rate adjustment under this series took effect April 2017.
+On December 7,2021, the City Council will be considering a series of water and wastewater (sewer) rate adjustments for the years 2022 to 2026.
+The first rate adjustment under this proposal will take effect on January 2022 if approved.

 City Will Improve Water Quality, Comply with State and Federal Law, & Make Repairs

 The City of Woodland is responsible for providing safe, high-quality, reliable water to residential, commercial, and industrial users.
-A professional, third-party review of water utility costs showed that the water utility needs 5.5% more revenue each year over a five year period, 2017 to 2021, to:
+A professional, third-party review of water utility costs showed that water and wastewater utilities will need rate revenue increases each year over a five year period, 2022 to 2026, to: